edwardloo/edwardloo.github.io/_posts/2022-04-17-P15-intelligibility-annoyance-disturbance.md

 Therefore, quantitative measurements were used more commonly nowadays which are listed as follows:

-1. %ALcons (Percentage Articulation Loss of Consonants)
+1. **%ALcons** (Percentage Articulation Loss of Consonants)
-2. STI (Speech Transmission Index)
+2. **STI** (Speech Transmission Index)
-3. STIPA (Speech Transmission Index for Public Address)
+3. **STIPA** (Speech Transmission Index for Public Address)
-4. RASTI (Rapid Speech Transmission Index)
+4. **RASTI** (Rapid Speech Transmission Index)

-To learn more on how intelligibility is measured in practice, I had found that NTi Audio's *XL2 Analyzer* which I had used before uses [STIPA](https://www.nti-audio.com/Portals/0/data/en/NTi-Audio-AppNote-STIPA-Measurement.pdf) (also could be found [here](https://edwardloo.github.io/assets/pdf/NTi-Audio-AppNote-STIPA-Measurement.pdf)) for quick & portable measurements in generating STI report.
+To learn more on how intelligibility is measured in practice, I had found that NTi Audio's *XL2 Analyzer* which I had used before adopts [STIPA](https://www.nti-audio.com/Portals/0/data/en/NTi-Audio-AppNote-STIPA-Measurement.pdf) (also could be found [here](https://edwardloo.github.io/assets/pdf/NTi-Audio-AppNote-STIPA-Measurement.pdf)) for quick & portable measurements in generating STI report.

 ### %ALcons (Percentage Articulation Loss of Consonants)